Joint upper Banach density, VC dimensions and Euclidean point configurations: Acknowledgements

 \section{Acknowledgements}

-The work was supported by the \emph{Croatian Science Foundation} under the project number HRZZ-IP-2022-10-5116 (FANAP). {The author is grateful to Professor Vjekoslav Kovač for his patient guidance, helpful comments and stimulating discussions and also to Shobu Shiraki for plenty of insightful discussions, comments and suggestions.
-The author further wishes to express gratitude to Professor Alex Iosevich for the suggestion that studying the connection between VC dimension and flexible configurations in Euclidean spaces might lead to interesting results.}
+{The author is grateful to Professor Vjekoslav Kovač for his patient guidance, helpful comments and stimulating discussions and also to Shobu Shiraki for plenty of insightful discussions, comments and suggestions.
+The author further wishes to express gratitude to Professor Alex Iosevich for the suggestion that studying the connection between VC dimension and flexible configurations in Euclidean spaces might lead to interesting results. {Furthermore, the author wishes to thank two anonymous referees whose comments greatly improved the text.}}

 \begingroup

 \endgroup